AWS Glossary

 - Aurora is an AWS service relevant to amazon aurora.

-- Secrets Manager is an AWS service relevant to amazon aurora.
+- multi-tenant is a cloud computing concept relevant to amazon aurora.

 - serverless